Advertisement

 "A nap is a withdrawal from your sleep bank.
 Take out too much and you won't have enough left for tonight."

-— Dr. Sara Mednick, Author of "Take a Nap!
+— Dr. Sara Mednick, "Take a Nap!
 Change Your Life"

 What Happens During a Nap